The Difference Between NVR and DVR

 So you’ve already decided to install a CCTV surveillance system in your home or business.
 But before you think about the types of security cameras or where you’ll place them, you’ll need to understand what is the difference between NVR and DVR.
 Despite the similarity of the acronyms, the two systems are built differently, and there are pros and cons for each.
 The type of CCTV system you install will depend heavily on your needs and expectations for the system as well as the available infrastructure you’re building onto.

-NVR (Network Video Recording): Internet Surveillance
+NVR (Network Video Recorder): Internet Surveillance

 A Network Video Recorder is a network of IP Cameras.
 Basically, each camera (or node) in your network is connected to a digital network just like your computer, smartphone, and tablet.
 They’re connected with a CAT5 Ethernet cord and broadcast a digital video signal from an IP address.
 Just like your network printer or your file server, these cameras can be accessed and used from anywhere as long as you’ve got a device that can interface with your network.